Katharina Fleiner

 This paper examines the connection between international financial crises and the creation of SWFs, an understudied economic policy tool.
 While existing literature sees SWFs primarily as managers of natural resource wealth and foreign exchange, this fails to explain their global rise.
 I argue that the trend toward SWF creation stems from the Asian Financial Crisis of 1997 and the Global Financial Crisis of 2008–09.
 Facing pressure to respond but unwilling to hurt financial interests, governments turned to deeper market participation through SWFs.
 Using a dataset on 85 SWFs from 1970–2019, I show that crises are pivotal moments in SWF formation.
 The likelihood of SWF creation increases with the economic importance of finance.

-"The 'State' in State-Led Finance for Development – Understanding Political Influence in Sovereign Wealth Funds" (Draft available on request)
+"The ”State” in State-led Finance - Measuring Political Influence in Sovereign Wealth Funds" (Draft available on request)

 Other ongoing research